 Additionally a lot of grazed range land can be shared with wildlife.
 With certain forms of grazing management (e.g. regenerative, AMP or holistic management), grazing livestock only occupy a small portion of the land at any one time.
 Less than one or two percent of the land.
 So a 1000 acre cattle ranch will have cattle only on ten to twenty acres, if even that much, of that land at one time.
 Ranches managing in such a regenerative way function to maintain open space, and are basically creating nature preserves full of insects, birds, and other wildlife including predators when predator friendly strategies like livestock guard dogs are used.

 Land that’s cropped on the other hand with conventional monocrops or organic row crops don’t have this dual usage.
 Though much of the earth’s arable crop land can also be mixed or integrated systems where BOTH livestock AND crops are raised.
 This adds further ambiguity to land use stats.
 When cropland is integrated with livestock, this also reduces the need for synthetic fertilizers as well as herbicides since livestock can graze cover crops and crop residues.
-To better understand this system of management, watch part five this Gabe Brown video: The Keys to Building Healthy Soil.
+To better understand this system of management, watch part five this Gabe Brown video below, The Keys to Building Healthy Soil.

 The feed efficiency, or actually inefficiency, argument is based on the argument that it takes a lot more (6 to 20 ) kilograms of food to produce a kilogram of meat, especially beef.
 What this argument always fails to differentiate is food that is edible for humans and food that is not.
 When this distinction is made, the feed efficiency argument falls apart especially again for pastured beef cattle.
 Beef cattle and ruminants eat cover crops, and residues in integrated systems, by-products in landless systems, and numerous different kinds of grasses and forbs in cow/calf, stocker and grass finished systems.
 These are plant sources of food that humans can’t digest since we lack the microflora to digest cellulose.
 The UN FAO Report on feed (Mottet eat al 2017), Livestock: On our plates or eating at our table?
 A new analysis of the feed/food debate, discussed this issue in detail and noted that “cattle need only 0.6 kg of protein from edible feed to produce 1 kg of protein in milk and meat.
 Cattle thus contribute directly to global food security.”
 Cattle up cycle low quality and inedible food into nutrient dense protein that humans can consume

-Cattle are eating grasses, by products, residues….so replacing a product that up cycles inedible to human food with one growing in a bioreactor consuming a lot of soy meal for amino acids, that could be soy flour for humans, decreases food security rather than increasing it.
+Cattle are eating grasses, by products, residues….so replacing a product that up cycles inedible to human food with one growing in a bioreactor consuming a lot of soy meal for amino acids, that could be soy flour for humans, decreases food security rather than increases it.
 For pigs and chickens as well as growing stem cells in bioreactors, feed could be insect based.
 This would provide proteins (amino acids) though would be problematic for cell meat protein since then the lab meat wouldn’t be vegan, But then again if the intent is to replace factory farmed livestock, specifically with facsimiles that don’t require so much death, rather than being strictly vegan, insects may be a more viable source of amino acids for cell media.

 But what about greenhouses gases?
 Certainly livestock Ag by some accounts contributes up to 51% of greenhouse gases into the atmosphere.
 Well, to begin with that 51% discussed here in this blog entry, Does animal agriculture account for 51% of GHG emissions, is a very contrived bogus figure.
 The number generally cited is from 2013 UN FAO report at 14.5%.
 This number superseded the 2006 long shadow report, and differed from the IPCC’s numbers because both the 2006 and 2013 numbers included land use change as part of its life cycle analysis [LCA] The 14.5% does have some issues, namely for deforestation, it still used near peak 2005 rates only from OECD countries (those in South America, not Africa or Southeast Asia).
 The 14.5% number also didn’t accounted for any land use change for grassland to cropland as well as for any carbon or methane sinks since such data wasn’t easy to obtain.
 Thus using only the data it had impacted its accounting.
 Neither the 2006 nor the 2013 number do an LCA for other sectors, so the often repeatedly sentence from the 2006 Long Shadow report that emissions from animal Ag exceed those from transportation is incorrect.
 That 2006 report borrowed its transportation data from the IPCC that used only the tail pipe emission info from the transportation sector and wasn’t an LCA.
 So the correct statement, assuming the underlying number are correct, is that the animal Ag sector in its entirety, excluding any mitigation from sinks and attributing most land use change to the animal Ag sector, exceeds just the tail pipes emissions of the transportation sector.